stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 hills, but all the pyramids of the Memphian district as well, from Abu Roash on the north to the Dashur on the south.
 The Sakkara step-pyramid, which marks the evolution of the low   mastaba
 into the true pyramid, shewed clearly and alluringly in the sandy distance.
-It is close to this transition-monument that the famed Tomb of Perneb was found&mdash;more than 400 miles north of the Theban rock valley where Tut-Ankh-Amen sleeps.
+It is close to this transition-monument that the famed Tomb of Perneb was found--more than 400 miles north of the Theban rock valley where Tut-Ankh-Amen sleeps.
 Again I was forced to silence through sheer awe.
 The prospect of such antiquity, and the secrets each hoary monument seemed to hold and brood over, filled me with a reverence and sense of immensity nothing else ever gave me.